 Punitive damages are also available in Oklahoma.
 Instead of compensating surviving family members for their loss, punitive damages are meant to punish the guilty party.

 To pursue damages for the loss of your loved one, you must file your case within two years of your loved one’s death, which is the statute of limitations in Oklahoma.

 If you have any questions about who can file a wrongful death lawsuit in Oklahoma, you can get answers by meeting with the attorneys at the Parrish DeVaughn Injury Lawyers.

-We have offices in Tulsa and Oklahoma City, and our team would be glad to discuss your options for filing a wrongful death lawsuit on behalf of your departed loved one.
+We have offices in Tulsa, Edmond, and Oklahoma City, and our team would be glad to discuss your options for filing a wrongful death lawsuit on behalf of your departed loved one.
 Request a consultation with the Parrish DeVaughn Injury Lawyers today to get started.